-We've been running a fuel economy poll in our online Bulletin Board Forum for quite some time.
-The above graphs reflect current stats as of 8/4/05, and the numbers in parenthesis indicate the number of truck owners voting in each category.
+We had been running a fuel economy poll in our online Bulletin Board Forum for quite some time.
+The above graphs reflect what truck owners voting in each category were seeing for fuel economy.
 Those voting in this poll were asked to round their fuel economy results to the nearest whole number.
 The above images are self explanatory, but demonstrate the fuel economy currently being experienced by hundreds of Duramax 6600 owners.
 It is clear by these data that the earlier 2001-04 LB7 Duramax diesels produce on average about 2 mpg better fuel economy than the 2004.5 or newer LLY/LBZ/LMM Duramax.
 The increasing EPA diesel emissions requirements for the newer models may play a part in this analysis.
 The newest 2011 Duramax was promoted as being approximately 10% more fuel efficient than the 2010 model it replaced.
-You can read more about 2011 fuel economy in our bulletin board.
+You can read more about fuel economy being delivered by the newest Duramax engines in our bulletin board.

 What's New: | Feature Articles: | Product Reviews: | Duramax Diesel Page: